ctsit/send_rx/README.md

 ## Templating PDFs and messages
 TODO.

-## Further customizations
+## Developer notes

-If the available wildcards provided on the [previous section](#customizing-pdfs-and-messages) are not enough to satisfy your needs, you may extend the sender engine:
+For further customizations, it is possible to extend the sender class:
-1. Create an extension of `RXSender` class.
+1. Create an extension of `RxSender` class.
 2. Override and customize the methods you need.
 3. Declare your new class name on pharmacy project custom settings (by altering the config JSON described at [Creating Patient Project](#creating-patient-project) section).